pgmmpk/qb_test/README.md

 These are tests for QuickBot motors, IR sensors and wheel encoders.

-QuickBot is a simple wheeled robot, built as part of (Coursera "Control of Mobile Robots" class)[https://class.coursera.org/conrob-002].
+QuickBot is a simple wheeled robot, built as part of [Coursera "Control of Mobile Robots" class](https://class.coursera.org/conrob-002).
 It uses BeagleBone Black ARM-based mini-computer as its "brains".

 These tests have to be run on the QuickBot side.
 These tests directly "talk" to BeagleBone hardware.